NexClipper/NexClipper/README.md

 # What is NexClipper?
-NexCloud is the container monitoring and performance management solution specialized in Docker, Apache Mesos, Marathon, DC/OS, Mesosphere, Kubernetes.
-It will provide container performance management and Machine learning based predictive, forecasting, anormaly detection.
+NexClipper is the container monitoring and performance management solution specialized in Docker, Apache Mesos, Marathon, DC/OS, Mesosphere, Kubernetes.
+It provides container performance management and Machine learning based predictive, forecasting, anormaly detection.

 ![GUI1](images/logo1.png)